b-ggs/h110m-d-hackintosh/README.md

 * Parallel Port: Off

 ## Known Issues
-* Monitor connected to DVI port does not work on startup.
-However when the monitor wakes up from sleep it works fine.
+* Display connected to DVI port does not work on startup.
+One workaround is to put the system to sleep.
+Upon wake, the display works fine.

 ## Sources
 * https://github.com/volca/asus-h110m-k-d3-hackintosh